We are turning 120 years old this year!!

-We were founded by Emmanuel Brasch in 1902, in Johannesburg.
-The company started out as an agency business trading on behalf of Western European manufacturers with a wide and somewhat unusual array of goods ranging from chocolates to women’s underwear.
+Founded by Emmanuel Brasch in 1902, in Johannesburg, Our company started out as an agency business trading on behalf of Western European manufacturers with a wide and somewhat unusual array of goods ranging from chocolates to women’s underwear.

 In 1930, E. Brasch became E Brasch & Son when Victor joined his Dad.
 Together they managed to steer the company and successfully trade in a time when the textile industry was secondary to mining and agriculture.
 Fortunately for them the economic policies implemented by the Government in the mid-1920s provided some protection to the textile industry, which together with increased production during the war-effort paved the way for a boom in the industry which lasted for many years after the war.